Engels And Mickey Mouse Science

 When mathematics speaks of the infinitely large and infinitely small, it introduces a qualitative difference which even takes the form of an unbridgeable qualitative opposition: quantities so enormously different from one another that every rational relation, every comparison, between them ceases, that they become quantitatively incommensurable.
 Ordinary incommensurability, for instance of the circle and the straight line, is also a dialectical qualitative difference; but here it is the difference in quantity of similar magnitudes that increases the difference of quality to the point of incommensurability.
 [Ibid., pp.258-59.]

-In examples (1) and (3) above, Engels notes that it is the proportion among the various elements that initiates these qualitative changes, but none of these have to "develop" from any of the others.
+In examples (1) and (3), above, Engels notes that it is the proportion among the various elements that initiates these qualitative changes, but none of these have to "develop" from any of the others.
 No one imagines that every molecule of Ozone has "developed" from ordinary diatomic Oxygen.
-Sure, some may have done this, but not all have to.
-But that does not affect the qualitative differences here.
-This is even more true in the case of another of his examples: the differences between Nitric Oxide and Nitric Anhydride do not depend on one "developing" from the other.
+Sure, some may have done this, but not all have.
+But, that doesn't affect the qualitative differences here.
+This is even more so in the case of another of the above examples: the differences between Nitric Oxide and Nitric Anhydride do not depend on one of them "developing" from the other.

 Someone might object and argue that, say, a collection of four apples develops into a collection of sixteen if twelve are added.
-Maybe so, but numbers themselves do not develop.
+Maybe so, but numbers themselves don't develop.
 Not even numerals do.
-These very real, physical (and non-abstract) marks on the page do not alter.
-And if we consider more complex examples, this becomes even clearer.
-Where is the "development" in a given matrix, say, if it is multiplied by another conformable matrix?
-The original matrix will annoyingly remain on the page, mocking any dialecticians foolish enough to believe all they have read in Hegel and/or Engels.
+And, of course, even in this case, the original four apples are still there; they haven't split to become sixteen apples.
+Moreover, numerals are very real, physical and non-abstract inscriptions on the page or screen that don't alter in any way.
+And, if we consider more complex examples, this point becomes even clearer.
+Where is the "development", say, in a given matrix if it is multiplied by another conformable matrix?
+The original matrix will annoyingly remain on the page, mocking any dialectician foolish enough to believe all they have read in Hegel or Engels.

-Moreover, infinite numbers cannot be generated from the set of finite numbers.
+Moreover, infinite numbers can't be generated from the set of finite numbers.
 As Engels says, there is an "unbridgeable gap" between them.

-But, even if the aforementioned organic substances are made from one another, the changes are all sudden; there is no "break in gradualness" as the DM-classicists (and others) require:
+But, even if the aforementioned organic substances were made from one another, the changes are all sudden; there is no "break in gradualness" as the DM-classicists (and others) require:

 With this assurance Herr Dühring saves himself the trouble of saying anything further about the origin of life, although it might reasonably have been expected that a thinker who had traced the evolution of the world back to its self-equal state, and is so much at home on other celestial bodies, would have known exactly what's what also on this point.
 For the rest, however, the assurance he gives us is only half right unless it is completed by the Hegelian nodal line of measure relations which has already been mentioned.
 In spite of all gradualness, the transition from one form of motion to another always remains a leap, a decisive change.
 This is true of the transition from the mechanics of celestial bodies to that of smaller masses on a particular celestial body; it is equally true of the transition from the mechanics of masses to the mechanics of molecules -- including the forms of motion investigated in physics proper: heat, light, electricity, magnetism.
 In the same way, the transition from the physics of molecules to the physics of atoms -- chemistry -- in turn involves a decided leap; and this is even more clearly the case in the transition from ordinary chemical action to the chemism of albumen which we call life.
 Then within the sphere of life the leaps become ever more infrequent and imperceptible. -- Once again, therefore, it is Hegel who has to correct Herr Dühring.
 [Engels (1976), pp.82-83.
 Bold emphasis added.]